 Other Ways to Make Money

-You don’t have to be a popular influencer to start thinking about making money from your brand you can set up a mini shop and if your followers wanna support you, what they can do it by purchase your products rather then you asking for a free hand out, set up a sellers account with a printing company, there are plenty out there.
+You don’t have to be a popular influencer to start thinking about making money from your brand you can set up a mini shop and if your followers wanna support you, they can do it by purchase your products rather than you asking for a free hand out, set up a sellers account with a printing company, there are plenty out there.
 Promote your products by wearing the wearable items in your vlog.

 If you are a travel blogger or vlogger or have a decent camera and you are handy with photoshop, there is no reason why you can’t sell your images on canvases or even sell the images to shuttle stock or dreams times to make that extra cash.